2000s: Music

 On August 25, 2001, Aaliyah Haughton – a recording artist, dancer, actress and model – as well as eight others onboard were killed in an airplane crash in The Bahamas after filming the music video for the single "Rock the Boat".
 On November 29, 2001, George Harrison – best known as a member of the Beatles, one of the most popular bands in history – died of lung cancer at the age of 58.
-On April 25, 2002, Lisa Lopes (aka Left Eye) – a rapper, dancer and singer-songwriter best known as a member of the R&B/hip hop girl group TLC – was killed in a car crash in La Ceiba, Honduras.
-On October 30, 2002, Jason William Mizell (aka Jam Master Jay) – a member of the pioneering hip hop group Run-D.M.C – was shot and killed in a Merrick Boulevard recording studio in Jamaica, Queens.
+On April 25, 2002, Lisa Lopes (aka Left Eye) – a rapper, dancer and singer-songwriter best known as a member of the R&B/hip-hop girl group TLC – was killed in a car crash in La Ceiba, Honduras.
+On October 30, 2002, Jason William Mizell (aka Jam Master Jay) – a member of the pioneering hip-hop group Run-D.M.C – was shot and killed in a Merrick Boulevard recording studio in Jamaica, Queens.
 On December 25, 2006, James Brown – a recording artist known as the "Godfather of Soul" – died of pneumonia at the age of 73.
 On September 12, 2003, Johnny Cash – a country musician known as the "Man in Black" – died of diabetes at the age of 71.
 On June 10, 2004, Ray Charles – one of the pioneers of soul music – died of liver failure at the age of 73.
 On June 25, 2009, recording artist and dancer Michael Jackson – one of the highest-selling musicians of all time – died of a drug overdose, creating the largest global public mourning since the death of Diana, Princess of Wales in 1997.
 Other notable deaths of musical artists in the 2000s were Joey Ramone and Chet Atkins in 2001, Waylon Jennings in 2002, Maurice Gibb and Elliott Smith in 2003, Rick James and Ol' Dirty Bastard in 2004, J Dilla in 2006, Ike Turner and Dan Fogelberg in 2007, and Les Paul in 2009.

 In 2002, Robbie Williams signed a record-breaking £80 million contract with EMI.
 So far it is the biggest music deal in British history.

 The 2000s gave rise to a new trend in music production with the growing use of auto-tune.
 The effect was first popularized in the early 2000s by Eiffel 65 with their 1998 hit song "Blue (Da Ba Dee)", which came to global prominence in 2000.
 It was also used in certain tracks off critically acclaimed 2001 albums from Daft Punk (with Discovery) and Radiohead (with Amnesiac).
 By 2008, auto-tune was part of the music mainstream with artists such as Lil Wayne, T-Pain and Kanye West utilizing it in their hit albums Tha Carter III, Three Ringz and 808s & Heartbreak respectively.
 Towards the end of the decade, electronic dance music began to dominate western charts (as it would proceed to in the following decade), and in turn helped contribute to a diminishing amount of rock music in the mainstream.
-Hip hop music also saw a decline in the mainstream in the late 2000s because of electronic music's rising popularity.
+Hip-hop also saw a decline in the mainstream in the late 2000s because of electronic music's rising popularity.